corporal-clegg87/vibe-coding-projects/README.md

 ## Overview

 This course teaches high-level software engineering concepts for developers who use AI-assisted coding tools.
 The focus is on architecture, system design, and directing AI to build complex projects, rather than memorizing syntax.
+It is reccomended that you use Cursor for this.
+A trial account may sufffice at the beginning.

 ```
     ┌──────────────────────────────────────────────────┐